Gerrgor/inn_parser/README.md

 1. **Input**: Provide an Excel file containing a list of INNs.
 2. **Source Selection**: Choose the data source (currently supports List-org).
-3. **Parsing**: The tool automatically navigates the website, extracts contact information, and handles CAPTCHA prompts.
+3. **Parsing**: The tool automatically navigates the website and extracts contact information
 4. **Output**: Results are saved in an Excel file at the specified location.

 ## Technologies Used